 - Use your experience

 Knowing how to make spin serve in table tennis is as important as knowing how to return spin serve in table tennis.
-If you give more effort on making the spin serve and less on the returning, It would be the biggest mistake of your table tennis career.
+If you give more effort to making the spin serve and less on the returning, It would be the biggest mistake of your table tennis career.
 Because every time you get a chance to serve, exactly your opponent will.
 And he will serve as spin to defeat you.
 But, you have to face it.

 So, today I will discuss with you how to return spin serve in table tennis and dominate the game.